1. Why use this guide?

 - Legacies of British slave-ownership database - records of slave-owners

-Personal abolitionist papers, publications and plantation papers in the UK can be found using name searches in the following search engines:
+Personal abolitionist papers, publications and plantation papers in the UK can be found by searching our catalogue and refining your results using the filters.

 12. Further reading